Get news, updates, and insights delivered straight to your inbox.

-Marketing Asset Management (MAM) has emerged as a set of tools and processes to help companies control their brand materials effectively.
+Marketing Asset Management (MAM) has emerged as a set of tools and processes to help companies control their brand assets effectively.
 But there is still confusion and misinformation about the role and impact of this category.

 Marketing • Asset • Management (MAM) (n): The use of a central repository to customize, organize, and distribute finished sales and marketing content to both offline and online channels.
 Includes workflows, dynamic and locked content, integrations, security controls, and measurement.

 Digital • Asset • Management (DAM) (n): Software used to organize, store, and retrieve rich media and digital assets such as photos, music, and other multimedia content.
-Related: Media Asset Management
+Related: Digital Media Asset Management

 Project • Management (n): The application of processes, methods, knowledge, skills and experience to achieve project objectives.
 Includes collaboration, versioning, approvals, and editing workflows.